New Class of Integrable Maps of the Plane: Manin Transformations with Involution Curves: Involutions curves for cubic pencils

+In Figure~\ref{f1} and the subsequent figures, the involution points are indicated by blue dots, and the base points of the pencil by grey dots.
+The invariant curves are displayed in red, and the involution curves have colors aquamarine or turquoise.
+The blue straight lines represent the actions of the two involutions, acting on points represented by purple dots.

+Composing two Manin involutions with distinct involution curves also gives an integrable map of the plane.
+The action of $\iota_{Q(-25/2)}\circ\iota_{Q(25/2)}$ on the same curves in $P(C)$ is illustrated in~Figure~\ref{f3}.

-The previous section, cf. Table \ref{BPI}, also showed that the special extra feature is not necessary.
-For pencils with or without tangency we have the following possibilities. \begin{proposition} Let $P(C)$ be a pencil of cubic curves, which has 1 double base point $b_0$ and simple base-points $b_1,b_2,b_3,b_4,b_5$ and possibly some tangency at some of the base-points (in which case there are less of them).
-Let $Q$ be curve such that either \begin{itemize} \item degree($Q$)=1, $b_0$ is a simple point on $Q$, or \item degree($Q$)=1, 2 simple base point of $P(C)$ are simple points on $Q$, or \item degree($Q$)=2, 4 base-points of $P(C)$ including $b_0$ are simple points on $Q$, or \item degree($Q$)=3, $b_0$ is a double point on $Q$, 4 other base-points of $P(C)$ are simple points on $Q$. \end{itemize} Then $Q$ is an involution curve. \end{proposition}
+The previous section, cf.~Table~\ref{BPI}, also showed that the special extra feature is not necessary.
+For pencils with or without infinitely near base points we have the following possibilities. \begin{Proposition} Let $P(C)$ be a pencil of cubic curves, which has $1$ double base point $b_0$ and simple base points $b_1$, $b_2$, $b_3$, $b_4$, $b_5$, which may or may not be infinitely near.
+Let $Q$ be a curve such that either \begin{itemize}\itemsep=0pt \item $\deg(Q)=1$, $b_0$ is a simple point on $Q$, or \item $\deg(Q)=1$, $2$ simple base point of $P(C)$ are simple points on $Q$, or \item $\deg(Q)=2$, $5$ simple base points of $P(C)$ are simple points on $Q$, or \item $\deg(Q)=2$, $4$ base points of $P(C)$ including $b_0$ are simple points on $Q$, or \item $\deg(Q)=3$, $b_0$ is a double point on $Q$, $4$ other base points of $P(C)$ are simple points on~$Q$. \end{itemize} Then $Q$ is an involution curve. \end{Proposition}